knoup/xviii/README.md

 N - Start new game
 L - Load save game (if any is available)

-Note that at the moment only one save is possible; saving will overwrite your last save, so be careful
+Note that at the moment only one save is possible; saving will overwrite your last save, so be careful.
+A premade save file is provided for those who just want to dive in without bothering to set up.

 ---Setup & Playing Phases---